We aim for carbon neutrality

 Strategic actions for next years:

-• All of our centres will produce renewable or recoverable energy for their own use.
+• Renewable energy production: All assets will produce renewable or recoverable energy for their own use by 2025.

 We are committed to international initiatives